 Hopefully the advice these 10 doctors shared will help you find clarity as you navigate your career in medicine.
 If you want more regular guidance from leaders in medicine, check out the Prosperous Doc podcast, where Shane Tenny, CFP® interviews leaders in medicine who share about success and failures they've experience throughout their winding career paths.

 As I mentioned in tip number five, the earlier you prioritize your finances, the better.
-Download the Financial Survival Guide for actionable steps to guide you through student loan repayment, disability insurance, budgeting, and cash flow management.
+Download the Student Loan Repayment Guide for actionable steps to guide you through your student loans with confidence!